Lawyer hopes to 'embarrass the government' with constitutional challenge against pot store police raids

 But it took Ottawa until August of 2016 to put those new rules in place.

-In the meantime, Young will argue, marijuana retailers had the moral authority to fill the void by providing products to medicinal users over the counter.
+In the meantime, Young argues, marijuana retailers had the moral authority to fill the void by providing products to medicinal users over the counter.

 "That whole grey zone is a very apt metaphor, but the reality is there's law and there's morality, and sometimes they don't converge.
-But that doesn't mean you abandon your moral choices.
+But that doesn't mean you abandon your moral choices," Young told CBC Toronto Tuesday.

 "We believe the constitution protects those who do what the government has failed to do."